hoihei/Silectric/README.md

 Silectric
 =========
-An Android application to calculate electric consumption (wattage) and bill
+An Android application to calculate electric bill based on electric consumption in home.

 ### Instalation
 We do not have google play publisher account yet.